salientthemes/business-craft/readme.txt

 = Does this theme support any plugins? =

-business-craft includes support for Infinite Scroll in Jetpack.
+Business Craft includes support for Infinite Scroll in Jetpack.

 == Changelog ==